 When we listed the key players, it became obvious that the roadblock was a lawyer from an outside legal firm they were using.
 They were paying this lawyer for his billable hours so he had no incentive to move it along quickly.
 Instead of helping to finish the deal, he was actually hindering the completion, which was to his advantage.
 The longer it took, the more he was paid.

-So, once we were able to understand everyone’s motivation, we were able to map out a new plan with a new legal team that had a different compensation scheme.
+So, once we were able to understand everyone’s motivation, we were able to map out a new sales process with a new legal team that had a different compensation scheme.
 This helped expedite the process and complete a deal that was advantageous for everyone, except, the lawyer that had been sabotaging the deal, perhaps.